nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### User Cloud Settings {{since '10.2'}}

-Adds an interface to allow users to manage their OAuth2 tokens.
+Adds an interface to allow users to manage their OAuth 2 tokens.
 Managing inbound and outbound authorisations.
 [NXP-20773](https://jira.nuxeo.com/browse/NXP-20773) The user has a way to manage all the cloud services permission tokens granted to the Nuxeo account.
 [NXP-22588](https://jira.nuxeo.com/browse/NXP-22588) Users can now manage external applications authorisations with Nuxeo.
 [NXP-24841](https://jira.nuxeo.com/browse/NXP-24841) Improves performance on Cloud Service area to lazy load pages.